Quantum cosmological gravitational waves?: Some perspectives and critics

 \section{Some perspectives and critics}

 To conclude this review, we mention a few perspectives and possible criticisms of the previously developed issues.

-First, the estimation of the minimal level of decoherence of cosmological perturbations keeps being refined see, e.g. \cite{burgessEFTHorizonStochastic2015,gongQuantumNonlinearEvolution2019}.
+First, the estimation of the minimal level of decoherence of cosmological perturbations keeps being refined see, e.g. \cite{burgessEFTHorizonStochastic2015, gongQuantumNonlinearEvolution2019, Burgess:2022nwu}.
 Most authors conclude that decoherence has completed by the end of inflation, and the state is classical when the modes become sub-Hubble again.
 However, an application of the precise level of decoherence obtained to a concrete non-classicality criterion is still missing.
 Such computation would be essential since we have shown that the threshold for the emergence of classicality given by the different criteria depends on both the purity \textit{and} the level of squeezing.
-In addition, some authors have also suggested that the use of Markovian approximation is not well-justified in the cosmological context and that a more general master equation is required to achieve a correct prediction \cite{colasBenchmarkingCosmologicalMaster2022}.
+In addition, some authors have also suggested that the use of Markovian approximation is not well-justified in the cosmological context and that a more general master equation is required to achieve a correct prediction \cite{colasBenchmarkingCosmologicalMaster2022, Brahma:2022yxu}.

 Second, the discussion of Sec.~\ref{sec:quantumness_primordial_GW} applies to the tensor and scalar perturbations.
 However, primordial gravitational waves have the important specificity that they could be \textit{directly} detected, not only indirectly in the temperature anisotropies of the CMB, as scalar ones.
-Direct detection brings about exciting possibilities to search for quantum signatures in gravitational wave detectors.
-Several authors, e.g. \cite{kannoPossibleDetectionNonclassical2019,parikhSignaturesQuantizationGravity2021a,kannoIndirectDetectionGravitons2021a}, have investigated these.
+Direct detection (although futuristic see \cite{Caprini:2018mtu} ) would bring about exciting possibilities to search for quantum signatures in gravitational wave detectors.
+Several authors, e.g. \cite{kannoPossibleDetectionNonclassical2019, parikhSignaturesQuantizationGravity2021a, kannoIndirectDetectionGravitons2021a}, have investigated these.
 The squeezed states of gravitons could produce noise in gravitational wave interferometers, and some of the authors argued that its quantum character might be revealed by measuring the decoherence it would induce between two entangled mirrors.